 It is part of normal government business to promote an agency’s activities, the activities of other agencies and even the activities of non-government organisations if this is consistent with the agency’s role and functions.
 It is consistent with the role and functions of many agencies to conduct social marketing campaigns or to promote initiatives, events and conferences, which may involve the participation of non-government entities.

 An example, which involves the promotion of other government initiatives, is the inclusion of promotional banners and links to agency initiatives on australia.gov.au.
-This is a legitimate promotional activity because it is part of the role and function of the Australian Government Information Management Office (AGIMO) within Finance to promote the activities and campaigns of other Australian Government agencies.
+This is a legitimate promotional activity because it is part of the role and function of the Department of Finance to promote the activities and campaigns of other Australian Government agencies on this website.

 Another example, which involves the participation of non-government entities with commercial interests, would be the Green Vehicles Guide website.
 This website promotes the use of fuel-efficient and hybrid vehicles by allowing people to compare the efficiency of various vehicles.
 It promotes the use of fuel-efficient cars as part of the Government’s environmental policy, but does not endorse any particular fuel-efficient car over another.